oakmac/phase2-backend-project-requirements/README.md

 - You must use some form of HTML templating
   - Pure JavaScript functions that return strings, or use [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)
   - [mustache](http://mustache.github.io/), [handlebars](https://handlebarsjs.com/), [ejs](https://ejs.co/), [pug](https://pugjs.org/api/getting-started.html), etc

-- Your project must be able to swap between database types by using a config file.
-  - In other words, your database should not be tied to just PostgresQL
-  - Hint: use an abstraction layer like [knex.js](https://knexjs.org/) or [Sequelize](http://docs.sequelizejs.com/)

 - Your project must support database [schema migrations](https://en.wikipedia.org/wiki/Schema_migration).